 With Salesforce you hit the ground running.
-It comes preloaded with a flexible data structure and a number of storage entities that relate to people – leads (typically prospects), contacts (customers), campaigns (lists of leads and/or contacts) and accounts (usually companies you deal with).
-There are many other business entities like products, cases, opportunities, sales and more.
+It comes preloaded with a flexible data structure and a number of storage entities that relate to people – leads (typically prospects), contacts (customers), campaigns (lists of leads and/or contacts), and accounts (usually companies you deal with).
+There are many other business entities like products, cases, opportunities, sales, and more.
 Salesforce is easily extended and very customizable so can be configured for complex business structures that are outside the norm.

 BPA technology can do many things to make life easier and, at the same time, improve communication and revenues.
 Use automation for client management, sending emails, payment reminders, thank-you letters, preplanning questionnaires, and more.
-Some support related automation examples are:
+Some support-related automation examples are:

 - Customers submit support issues through a web form which creates a new case in Salesforce.
-An automated email thanks the customer, tells them the case number and which agent has been assigned.
+An automated email thanks the customer, and tells them the case number and which agent has been assigned.

 - A task is auto-assigned to the relevant support staff based on the case details.